ModeFace to face Online

-Unlocking Potential: Principal Preparation (UP) is our flagship principal preparation program, a unique opportunity to develop your professional knowledge, capabilities and confidence to lead for learning in ways that significantly impact on student and adult learning outcomes, collective efficacy, and schoolwide improvement.
+Unlocking Potential: Principal Preparation (UP) is a unique opportunity to develop your professional knowledge, capabilities and confidence to lead for learning in ways that significantly impact on students and outcomes, collective efficacy, and schoolwide improvement.

 Current research and theory will be integrated with practice, so that you take away a rich repertoire of practical processes, strategies, protocols, and tools for use in your current and future leadership work.

 Designed for aspiring principals in Victorian government schools who are working towards their first principal appointment, or likely to move into a substantive principal role within the next 2 years.